Salween River: Upper Salween (China)

 Much of the river within Yunnan is part of the Three Parallel Rivers of Yunnan Protected Areas, a World Heritage Site.
 Forming canyons up to 4500 m deep, this section is often called the "Grand Canyon of the East".

 Continuing south, the river crosses the Yunnan-Guizhou Plateau via a series of deep canyons broken by wider valleys.
-In Longling County it is joined by the Kuke River and turns west, entering Burma.
-The total length of the river in China is 1,948 km, not including a short 25 km segment along the China–Burma border.
+In Longling County it is joined by the Kuke River and turns west, entering Myanmar.
+The total length of the river in China is 1,948 km, not including a short 25 km segment along the China–Myanmar border.
 By the time it leaves China the Salween has descended more than 4000 m from its source.